I Drink Wine: Live performances

 Adele performed "I Drink Wine" live for the first time during her CBS special Adele One Night Only (2021).
 She reprised the song for her ITV special An Audience with Adele (2021).
 On 8 February 2022, Adele sang it in a lime green chiffon Valentino gown at the Brit Awards 2022.
 In front of a gold curtain, she was accompanied by a four-piece band and three backup singers.
 Variety's Jem Aswad remarked it was "pitch-perfect, intense where it needed to be, with finger-pointing emphasis and a defiant grimace on the line, 'Why am I seeking approval from people I don't even know?'".
 Tomás Mier of Rolling Stone described the performance as an astonishing rendition and thought Adele undemandingly hit every note to perfection and looked stunning.
 Heran Mamo of Billboard stated she perched atop the piano "like it was her throne" and was elevated by her backup dancers clad in complementing shiny black outfits.
 She performed "I Drink Wine" during her British Summer Time concerts on 1 and 2 July 2022 and included it in the set list of her concert residency Weekends with Adele.
+Adele reprised the song with Corden for his final Carpool Karaoke episode, during which they got emotional and discussed his influence on it.